As per the studies, Choosing the right payment method can boost your conversion by 71%.

 There are no transaction fees but if you are using an external payment gateway, it has additional fees of 2%, 1%, or o.5%.
 These are divided into basic Shopify, advanced Shopify, and Shopify.

-- 50 Checkout Page Strategies To Improve Conversion Rates
+- 50 Checkout Page Optimization Tips To Improve Conversion Rate